 Russia’s employment compliance laws include working hours that every employee must follow.
-The standard workweek is 40 hours, and employees need written consent to work overtime.
-Any overtime should not exceed four hours over two consecutive days.
+The standard workweek is 40 hours, and employees must provide written consent to work overtime.
+Any overtime should not exceed four hours over two consecutive days or 120 hours per year.
 You should include these terms in the employment contract, as well as how much you will compensate for overtime.

 The Best Way to Onboard Employees

 Once you hire Russian employees, you need to obtain certain documents to onboard them and meet the country’s employment compliance laws.
 Employees should have a passport and Russian work visa if they’re from a foreign country, as well as educational documents and a retirement insurance certificate.

 Since every company operates differently, you should create an onboarding process that works for you.
 Make sure you provide job training that will help employees stay comfortable, and review the employment contract and other important documents during your employee’s first week.

 Benefits of Choosing Russia Hiring Outsourcing